MyNameIsTakenOMG/aws-sysops-associate/README.md

   - Change the versioning state of your bucket
   - Permanently delete an object version
   - only the bucket owner (root account) can enable MFA Delete only via the AWS CLI.
+- ebs snapshots are only available through aws ec2 api not s3 api, even though it is stored in s3